littlerock-jung/correlation-analysis-between-population-and-rent/README.md

-# Correlation analysis between population and average rent in Berlin between 2012 and 2022\n
+# Correlation analysis between population and average rent in Berlin between 2012 and 2022
+\n
 ## Research Question
-To what extent does the population of Berlin correlate with its average rent between the years 2012 and 2022?\n
+To what extent does the population of Berlin correlate with its average rent between the years 2012 and 2022?

 ## Region and Domain
-- Region: Berlin, Germany\n
+- Region: Berlin, Germany
 - Domain: Real estate